AbhinavGupta121/Virtual-Piano-using-Open-CV/README.md

 ## FPS

 Nearly 4fps was achieved with an image resolution of (640,480) on a Intel® Core™ i5-7200U CPU @ 2.50GHz × 4.
-However, network latency can be minimized by using laptop webcam directly in which case >10 fps was achieved!
+To ease up computations, we can reduce image resolution or optimize within code itself.
+Network latency can be further minimized by using laptop webcam directly in which case >10 fps was achieved!